enisn/Xamarin.Forms.InputKit/README.md

 ## Getting Started with InputKit on MAUI

 > Be careful.
-MAUI Compatibility is work in progress and experimental.
+MAUI Compatibility work in progress and experimental.
 > You can follow the progress with [this issue](https://github.com/enisn/Xamarin.Forms.InputKit/issues/221)

 - Install package from NuGet